lb3361/gigatron-lcc/README.md

 to run the current test suite.
 The LCC test files are in `tst` but some need pieces of the runtime or library that are still missing.
 The runtime and library test files are in `gigatron/{runtime,libc,libm}/tst`.
-They give a good idea of what works at the moment.

 ## 3 Compiler invocation